EOS SAT-1 Satellite

 1. Measuring Soil Organic Carbon Sequestration

-Increase the sustainability of agriculture operations and get carbon credits.
-EOS SAT can help measure SOC at a lower cost with remote sensing carbon sequestration detection.
+EOS SAT-1 can help measure SOC at a lower cost with remote sensing carbon sequestration detection.

 2. Satellite Monitoring Of Greenhouse Gas Emissions